monarch-initiative/negativeExampleSelection/README.rst

 We ran one analysis on a SLURM cluster that performed analysis with 15 different classifiers.
 We present the SLURM script we used as well as the python script in the ``scripts`` subdirectory.
 The results of analysis are used by XXX notebook below.

+Model parameters
+################

+The learning algorithms used for this analysis were implemented in GRAPE and the default parameters were used.
+The following script creates a table with these parameters for convenience.

+* `modelParameterTable <https://github.com/monarch-initiative/negativeExampleSelection/blob/main/modelParameterTable.ipynb>`_: Extract and summarize parameters.